October 17, 2016 Leave a comment

 In an earlier post, I outlined five tips for practicing.
-For this article, I’m going to elaborate on the second tip: play everyday.
+For this article, I’m going to elaborate on the fifth tip: have a goal.

 For more information about me and the guitar lessons that I give in and around Baltimore, visit www.ewguitar.com.